baklai/docker-privoxy/README.md

 docker exec -it proxy service privoxy status
 ```

-## Deploying application to the cloud
+## Build and Deploying application to the local or cloud

 First, build docker image, e.g.: